JKeller45/PySonic/index.md

 ## Showcase

 Below are two videos to showcase some of the capabilities of PySonic.
+All of these are strictly made in PySonic, with no external video software used.

 Simply click and you'll be redirected to YouTube:

 <div style="text-align: center;">